skius/grabapl/grabapl/README.md

   - Fixed point can maybe be checked by is_isomorphic for the signature graphs?
 I.e., use that to implement PartialEq on OperationSignature?
 - [ ] textual language
 - [ ] structs in types example semantics?
+- [ ] Lift restriction of not being able to return edges from shape queries.
+They cannot be aliased, and returning edges from there is actually useful! (eg, add_edge_if_not_exists)